Car Accident Settlement Amount Average

 You should probably defer to your lawyer who can estimate a fair amount from experience.
 His/her experience with car accident cases can be invaluable to you.

 While there are no available reference data that display an average or standard settlement amount for a “typical” car accident, follow the preceding tips to help your personal injury lawyer negotiate the best, fair settlement for you.
-At a minimum, you’ll be prepared to make a strong case, first, with your attorney, and last, should your case go to trial.
+At a minimum, you’ll be prepared to make a strong case, first, with your auto accident attorney, and last, should your case go to trial.